digilogistika/efti-gate-fork/portal-mock/README.md

 npm start
 ```

-Then go to http://portal.efti.fr:83 and you should be asked to login:
+Then go to http://portal.efti.fr:83 and you should be asked to log in:
 - user: user_bo
 - password: Azerty59*123